 Andrew Fishman is an investigative journalist based in Rio de Janeiro, Brazil.
-He led the creation of The Intercept Brasil, where he served as managing editor for many years.
-His current reporting focuses on Brazilian politics, the environment, and the influence of multinational corporations.
+He led the creation of The Intercept Brasil, where he served as managing editor for many years and is now president.
+His reporting focuses on Brazilian politics, the environment, and the influence of multinational corporations.
 His previous work focused on international politics, security, technology, and human rights, including extensive reporting on the archive of top-secret NSA documents leaked by whistleblower Edward Snowden.

 Andrew was part of the team that broke the “Brazil Secret Archive,” which uncovered serious wrongdoing by Brazilian prosecutors and judges in the Operation Car Wash anti-corruption investigations.
 He won the Vladimir Herzog Award for revealing the hidden relationship between Operation Car Wash, the U.S. Justice Department, and the FBI.
 His work has appeared in NPR, Al Jazeera English, Jacobin, Agência Pública, Todo Notícias, and other outlets.